Atrakit Logo

 What is a good break-even point?

-A good break-even point is as low as possible because it means you need fewer sales to cover costs and start making profit.
+A good break-even point is as low as possible.
+The fewer units you need to sell to cover your costs, the faster you start making profit.

 Can a business operate below break-even point?